 Features

-DialVia is a browser-based VoIP service that allows users to make international outbound calls to over 160 countries‬ without the need to download apps or install plugins.
+DialVia is a browser-based VoIP service that allows users to make international calls to 150+ countries without the need to download apps or install plugins.

 Once registered, users can add credit to their account and make international calls from any internet-connected device.
 The interface is simple and easy to use.
 Users just need to enter the number they want to call and start the call.